Travel alert

 You can view the full definition in the Domestic and International PDS.
 If you’ve still got questions, you can contact us for further help.

-There are some things we’re just not able to offer cover for – please check carefully and read the Policy Disclosure Statement for the full details so you understand the cover available and all exclusions.
+- please check carefully and read the Policy Disclosure Statement for the full details so you understand the cover available and all exclusions.

 What cover is available if my condition is on the list of automatically covered conditions?